ThoNohT/jbon/README.md

 Finally the values that are composed of other values, the information of the contained values is nested in the data.

 - 16: An array.
 The first number (size `FF`) indicates the number of elements in the array.
 Afer this number, the same number of values are encoded.
+- 19: A counted array.
+The first number (size `FF`) indicates the number of elements in the array.
+Afer this number, the same number of numbers (size `FF`) followed by values are encoded.
+Each pair of number and value indicate this number of times this value consecutively in the array.
 - 17: An object.
   - The first nuber (size `HH`) specifies the index of the object definition, pointing to a value from the object definitions header (1-based).
   - The definition indicates how many fields there are, the fields are filled in, by order of their index.
 The same number of values are encoded after the index.